MateuszJugielewicz/2009scape.github.io-master/site/rules/rules.md

 ### 1. Treat everyone in the community with respect.

-Disrespecting or harassing anybody in 2009Scape or its respective discord server is not tolerated.
+Disrespecting or harassing anybody in MZscape or its respective discord server is not tolerated.
 You may be kicked or banned.

 This especially includes racist or sexist remarks, with a minimum punishment of a 2 week mute, escalating into permanent mutes and bans.